Maʻopūtasi County: History

+In earlier times, villages were often built inland to shield inhabitants from seaborne marauders.
+Evidence of such a settlement can still be seen in the ruins on the mountainside behind Pago Pago (“Old Pago Pago”).
+Later, however, most villages - including Pago Pago - were moved down to the seashore.

 In the summer of 1892, a disturbance broke out around Pago Pago Bay due to local rivalries.
 Mauga Lei chose to spend most of his time in Upolu Island, leaving the Pago Pago area without its natural leadership.
 The village of Pago Pago remained loyal, but neighboring Fagatogo joined with Aua village in an attempt to oust Mauga Lei in favor of a new titleholder.
 Pago Pago and the transmontane village of Fagasa demanded and received the surrender of the pretender.
 Fagatogans and Auans embarked in their boats and set out for Pago Pago, and when they were closing in on the village, they were met by bullets and forced to retreat.
 Houses were burned in Aua and Fagatogo, and women and children from Aua took refuge at the Roman Catholic Mission at Lepua.

+In 1900, Mauga Moi Moi signed the Treaty of Cession of Tutuila and became the county’s chieftain, a position which also made him District Governor of the Eastern District.
+As the highest-ranking chief of Pago Pago, Governor Benjamin Franklin Tilley relied heavily on his leadership to garner Samoan support for the new U.S. administration.
+Mauga Moi Moi served as District Governor of the Eastern District for the first 35 years of U.S. rule, from 1900 to 1935.
+In 1920, he initiated the Mau movement.